alschmut/StructBuilderMacro/README.md

-# Swift Struct Builder Macro
+# Swift Builder Macro
 An attached swift macro that produces a peer struct which implements the builder pattern.
 This allows the creation of the struct with minimal effort using default values.

-> **Important!** This macro is intended to be used for simple structs without explicit initialiser.
+> **Important!** This macro is intended to be used for simple structs and enums without explicit initialiser.
-The macro is by no means a perfect solution that works for all struct implementations.
+The macro is by no means a perfect solution that works for all struct or enum implementations.
 The macro makes a best guess to decide how the implicit memberwise initialiser could look like and might fail if some edge cases have not been considered.
 The macro was created out of personal interest and for a few smaller private projects.